Primary

 Grab the bar with one hand and carefully release the other.
 Engage your shoulder by pulling it down slightly—do not let it relax completely into the socket.
 Keep your core tight to minimize rotation.
 Start with assisted single-arm hangs (other hand holding wrist) before progressing to full hangs.

-Want Single-Arm Dead Hang in your program?
+See where Single-Arm Dead Hang fits in your weekly plan

 Grab a pull-up bar with one hand using an overhand grip.